 How to Identify, Harvest, and Prepare Pokeweed and Poke Sallet

 Pokeweed can be found throughout the majority of the Continental United States but is far more prevalent in the central and eastern states of the South.
-It is a poisonous weed, related to nightshade, but if prepared for consumption correctly, it is actually considered a delicacy by many Southerners.
-In fact, in its cooked form, pokeweed is so popular that many Southern states hold yearly festivals in the early spring to commemorate it.
+It is a poisonous weed, related to nightshade, but if prepared for consumption correctly, it is actually considered a delicacy by many denizens of the rural United States.
+In fact, in its cooked form, pokeweed is so popular that many states, especially those in the South, hold yearly festivals in the early spring to commemorate it.

-In this article, I will give you an overview of the dangers of this weed, how and when one might harvest it in relative safety, and then detail a popular way to prepare this dish in a true Southern fashion (in that order).
+In this article, I will give you an overview of the potential dangers of this weed, how and when one might harvest it in relative safety, and then detail a popular way to prepare this dish.

 About the Poisonousness of Pokeweed